youssefmahran/Aerial-Robotics-Lab/ROS1/Python_Scripts.md

 cd /path/to/python/scripts
 ```

-After the `EK3 is using GPS` message appears run the python script
+After the `EK3 is using GPS` message appears in the SITL terminal or its console run the python script
 ```bash
 python3 circle.py
 ```